ramayogas/DataAnalystPortfolio/README.md

 # Data Analyst Portfolio
-Hi, I’m Rama — a UX-minded Data Analyst passionate about turning raw data into clear stories that inform better design and business decisions.
+Hi, I’m Yogas — a UX-minded Data Analyst passionate about turning raw data into clear stories that inform better design and business decisions.

 My background in UX design gives me a unique perspective in understanding human behavior through data.
 I’m focused on building insights that are not only statistically sound, but also meaningful and actionable for real users.